Nerajno/begin-to-code/lessons/python/lesson-9/exercises.md

 string.

 After you've written this function.
-Write some extra code to test this function in isolation and verify that it works properly.
+Write some extra code to test this function and verify that it works properly.

 ## Price of the Ride